DavidPeterWatson/klipper-carriage-changer/README.md

 </p>

-Carriage Changer provides the code needed to change carriages on a cartesian machine.
+Carriage Changer provides the code needed to change carriages on a Kimeron Machine.
 Rather than locking tools onto the carriage on a gantry, this pushes the tool carriage on & off the gantry.

+Note: Do not us this.
+It is setup to only work on one machine named Kimeron.